octelium/octelium/README.md

 - **A Modern, Unified Zero Trust Architecture** Built on a scalable architecture of identity-aware proxies to control access at the application layer (L7), Octelium unifies access for humans and workloads to both private and protected public resources.
 It supports both zero-config VPN-like client-based access over WireGuard/QUIC and client-less BeyondCorp access, all built on top of Kubernetes for automatic scalability (read in detail about how Octelium works [here](https://octelium.com/docs/octelium/latest/overview/how-octelium-works)).

-- **Dynamic Secret-less Access** Octelium's layer-7 awareness enables _Users_ to seamlessly access resources protected by application-layer credentials without exposing, managing and distributing such secrets (read more [here](https://octelium.com/docs/octelium/latest/management/core/service/secretless)).
+- **Dynamic Secretless Access** Octelium's layer-7 awareness enables _Users_ to seamlessly access resources protected by application-layer credentials without exposing, managing and distributing such secrets (read more [here](https://octelium.com/docs/octelium/latest/management/core/service/secretless)).
 This works for HTTP APIs without sharing API keys and access tokens, SSH servers with sharing passwords and private keys, Kubernetes clusters, PostgreSQL/MySQL databases as well as any L7 protocol protected by mTLS.

 - ***Modern, Dynamic, Fine-grained Access Control** Octelium provides you a modern, centralized, scalable, fine-grained, dynamic, context-aware, layer-7 aware, attribute-based access control system (ABAC) on a per-request basis (read more [here](https://octelium.com/docs/octelium/latest/management/core/policy)) with policy-as-code using [CEL](https://cel.dev/) and [OPA](https://www.openpolicyagent.org/) (Open Policy Agent).
 Octelium has no notion of an "admin" user, enforcing zero standing privileges by default.